-Qualified Auditor: A natural person or Legal Entity that meets the requirements of Section 8.2 of the CA/B Forum Baseline Requirements.
+Qualified Auditor: A natural person or Legal Entity that meets the requirements of Section 8.2 of this CP/CPS..

 Random Value: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.

 Registered Domain Name: A Domain Name that has been registered with a Domain Name Registrar.